Nubya Garcia: Career

 In 2017, Garcia released her debut EP Nubya's 5ive via the label Jazz re:freshed.
 That year, her band was an opening act at Gilles Peterson's Worldwide Festival in Sète; the following year she played at the NYC Winter Jazz Festival and the JazzFest Berlin.

 In her 2018 EP When We Are, Garcia explored how electronics can be used in a live jazz environment; the EP was created with the support of the Steve Reid InNOVAtion Award, a development project between PRS Foundation and Steve Reid Foundation.
 She is also a member of the collective Nérija and the Afro-jazz ensemble Maisha.

 Garcia has performed at festivals in the UK including Love Supreme Jazz Festival and NN North Sea Jazz Festival.
 She has headlined sell-out shows at Ronnie Scott's Jazz Club.
 Since November 2017 Garcia has held monthly radio residency as a DJ on NTS Radio.

-Garcia was supposed to perform at the 2020 Glastonbury Festival, which had to be cancelled due to the COVID-19 pandemic.
-In June 2022 Nubya Garcia debuted her band on the West Holt stage at Glastonbury Festival.

-Garcia released her debut studio album Source in August 2020 by Concord Jazz.
+Garcia released her debut studio album Source in August 2020 on the Concord Jazz label.
 The album was listed on several end of 2020 top album lists.
-In July 2021 the album Source was shortlisted for the 2021 Hyundai Mercury Prize.
+In July 2021, Garcia's album Source was shortlisted for the 2021 Mercury Prize.
+In December 2020, Garcia joined a band of British jazz musicians called London Brew to play on the Bitches Brew-inspired self-titled album, which was announced for release on 31 March 2023 by Concord Jazz.

 Nubya Garcia debuted her band on 18 August at the 2021 BBC Proms held in London's Royal Albert Hall.
-The Daily Telegraph gave the performance a 5* review.
+The Daily Telegraph gave the performance a five-star review.

-In December 2020, Garcia joined a band of British jazz musicians to play on the Bitches Brew-inspired, self-titled album London Brew, which is set for release on 31 March 2023 by Concord Jazz.
+On 15 September 2023, at the Royal Festival Hall, Garcia performed with the Nu Civilisation Orchestra (NCO) their exploration of Stan Getz's 1962 album Focus, in a well-reviewed concert.

+Garcia release her third album entitled Odyssey in September 2024.

 Musical influences

-Nubya Garcia has cited the prominent jazz saxophonists Dexter Gordon, Sonny Rollins and John Coltrane, as well as trumpeter Miles Davis and pianist-composer Mary Lou Williams, as her 'musical heroes'.
-She included Steel Pulse, a UK based reggae band from Birmingham amongst her musical inspirations.
+Garcia has cited the prominent jazz saxophonists Dexter Gordon, Sonny Rollins and John Coltrane, as well as trumpeter Miles Davis and pianist-composer Mary Lou Williams, as her "musical heroes".
+She included Steel Pulse, a UK-based reggae band from Birmingham, among her musical inspirations.

 Charitable work

-Nubya Garcia is a Patron of the Camden Music Trust.
+Garcia is a patron of the Camden Music Trust.